Child Development Center

 • Infants

-The Child Development Center's primary goal for our Infant classroom is to create a calm, nurturing, loving environment where our youngest children will thrive.
-We seek to nurture the whole child through age-appropriate activities and exposure to nature, language, literacy, cooperation, fine and gross-motor skils, early math skills, music and more.
+The Child Development Center's primary goal for our Infant classroom is to create a calm, nurturing, and loving environment where our youngest children will thrive.
+We seek to nurture the whole child through age-appropriate activities and exposure to nature, language, literacy, cooperation, fine and gross motor skills, early math skills, music, and more.
 Due to the frequent schedule changes that occur with infants, our teachers work closely with parents to craft a schedule that best fits their infant's needs.
-Our goal is always to maintain the most loving, safe, optimal environment for that child's well-being and development.
+Our goal is always to maintain the most loving, safe, and optimal environment for that child's well-being and development.

 • Ones and Twos Classrooms

 Research shows that repetitive positive interactions strengthen the wiring in the brain, even at the youngest ages.
 This is our focus in our Ones and Twos classrooms.
-Specifically, the Frog Street Press curriculum focuses on intentional instruction in the four developmental domains: social, emotional, physical and cognitive.
-Through these domains, activities are designed around language, social interactions, self-control, motor control and critical thinking.
-It is our goal to provide through curriculum a calm environment where students can connect with one another and experience a learning environment that is safe and fun for everyone.
+Specifically, the Frog Street Press curriculum focuses on intentional instruction in the four developmental domains: social, emotional, physical, and cognitive.
+Through these domains, activities are designed around language, social interactions, self-control, motor control, and critical thinking.
+Our goal is to provide a calm environment where students can connect with one another and experience a safe and fun learning environment.

 • Threes/Fours Classroom

 This class is a bridge between the toddler age and PreK.
-Children who are ages three and four are moving from parallel play to cooperative play.
+Children ages three and four are moving from parallel to cooperative play.
 Children at this age also start to show emotions and feelings for their peers.
-Early brain development research shows children at this age are ready for introductions to more formal concrete instruction with in the areas of literacy, math, science and even social studies.
-The Threes/Fours students participate in whole-group activities as well as in small literacy centers.
-The Frog Street Press curriculum also focuses on maintaining and teaching pro-social skills through Conscious Discipline.
-Starting each day, the students and teacher come together during morning meeting to Unite, Calm, Connect and Commit to the classroom community which creates an environment to optimize learning and make for a successful day.
+Early brain development research shows children at this age are ready for introductions to more formal instruction in literacy, math, science, and social studies.
+The Threes/Fours students participate in whole-group activities and small literacy centers.
+The Frog Street Press curriculum also focuses on maintaining and teaching prosocial skills through Conscious Discipline.
+Starting each day, the students and teacher come together during morning meetings to Unite, Calm, Connect, and Commit to the classroom community, which creates an environment to optimize learning and make for a successful day.
 This is a routine that they carry through to their Pre-K year.

 Our Pre-K students are encouraged to cooperate and collaborate with their teachers and peers.
-They also experience a language-rich environment with multisensory approaches to learning.
-In Language and Literacy, children learn through read-aloud stories, whole-group activities, and small-group student-guided activities that center around phonological awareness, concepts of print, language, alphabet knowledge and much more.
-In Math, teachers focus on teaching number operations, geometry and measurement.
+They experience a language-rich environment with multisensory approaches to learning.
+In Language and Literacy, children learn through read-aloud stories, whole-group activities, and small-group student-guided activities that center around phonological awareness, concepts of print, language, alphabet knowledge, and much more.
+In Math, teachers focus on teaching number operations, geometry, and measurement.
 Students are also taught to count, compare and classify.
 Science and Social Studies are experienced through visual and hands-on activities.
 These lessons are theme-based and cross-curricular.
-Please see our Enrichment section below for details related to Fine Arts, Physical Development and Technology.
+Please see our Enrichment section below for details related to Fine Arts, Physical Development, and Technology.

-At this age, we continue our emphasis on Conscious Discipline, teaching children about pro-social skills and emotional control.
-Starting each day, the students and teacher come together during morning meeting to Unite, Calm, Connect and Commit to the classroom community which creates an environment to optimize learning and make for a successful day.
+At this age, we continue emphasizing Conscious Discipline, teaching children about pro-social skills and emotional control.
+Starting each day, the students and teacher come together during morning meetings to Unite, Calm, Connect, and Commit to the classroom community, which creates an environment to optimize learning and make for a successful day.

 Child Development Center Enrichments